hellerve/blog/wip/Scheme_Macros_III:_Defining_let.md

 This definition of `let` makes heavy use of ellipses—the `...`—to destructure the form.
 We take all of the variable names—named `var` here—and put them in the argument list of the lambda.
 Then we take the body and set it as the body of the lambda.
-Finally, we take all of the values—names `val` here—and call our lambda with them.
+Finally, we take all of the values—named `val` here—and call our lambda with them.
 Let’s look at the example from Figure 1, before and after
 transformation: